ARM-software/acle/main/acle.md

 [`<arm_neon.h>`](#arm_neon.h), [`<arm_sve.h>`](#arm_sve.h), or
 [`<arm_sme.h>`](#arm_sme.h).

-Note: where a helper intrinsic description refers to "updating the FP8 mode" it means the intrinsic only modifies the bits of input `fpm_t` parameter that correspond to the new mode and returns the resulting value.
+Note: where a helper intrinsic description refers to "updating the FP8 mode" it means the intrinsic only modifies the bits of the input `fpm_t` parameter that correspond to the new mode and returns the resulting value.
 No side effects (such as changing processor state) occur.